uni-due-syssec/thesis-template/README.md

 If tlmgr can not find the right packages, you can download them manually.

-If you dont know where to find the packages you can also use the `needed_packages.sh` script for debian base systems

 You are free to modify this template.